yq93dskimzm2/yq93dskimzm2/README.md

 ## Programming languages:
 [![Programming](https://skillicons.dev/icons?i=html,css,md,lua,bash,powershell,py,js,ts,php,java,cs,cpp,rust,regex)](https://skillicons.dev)

 For some of these languages I have learned the basics in order to get by (php,java,cs,cpp) but I don't use them much any more as they are not very suitable for my projects.
-I still continue to use html,css,js/ts for web and wasm (it's rare), markdown for README, lua for FiveM, bash and powershell when I need to do a little script, python for POC, regex when I need it and for the majority of my projects I'm using RUST.
+I still continue to use html,css,js/ts for web and wasm (it's rare), markdown for README, lua for FiveM, bash and powershell when I need it for a little script, python for POC, regex when I need it and for the majority of my projects I'm using RUST.

 I also learn assembly when I have time.